 I love being an entrepreneur.

-I get high during launches, just watching the money roll in.
+I get so excited during launches, just watching the money roll in.
 That “cha-ching” sound my phone keeps making?
 AMAZING.
 I’m on top of my shit.

-But as amazing as it feels to have those 5-figure days, not every day looks like that.
+But as amazing as it feels to have those big days, not every day looks like that.
 Wah, wah.

 And it can be easy to feel like you’re an instant millionaire when you hit those high days, and conveniently forget about that month you didn’t exactly have enough clients to take yourself out for a nice dinner.